linguist89/pcs-first-sem-2025-website/public/data/Lessons/01-introduction-to-functions.md

+---
+title: "Introduction to Functions: Data Processing and Analysis"
+topics:
+  - File I/O operations
+  - String parsing and manipulation
+  - Creating and using functions
+  - Data filtering and validation
+  - Basic statistical calculations
+  - List comprehensions
+  - Dictionaries
+difficulty: Beginner to Advanced
+---

 # Scenario
 Sarah, the team lead, approached Mark with a file in hand.
 "Mark, we've got this eye-tracking data," she said, placing the file on his desk.
-"It's a bit of a mess, but we need to figure out [1 how long users are looking at different parts of our interface].
-[2 We're hoping to find patterns] – like, what's catching their attention?
+"It's a bit of a mess, but we need to figure out how long users are looking at different parts of our interface.
+We're hoping to find patterns – like, what's catching their attention?
 Can you clean this up and give us some basic stats?
-[3 We need to know the number of valid data points, the average gaze duration, and the variability of longer gazes]."
+We need to know the number of valid data points, the average gaze duration, and the variability of longer gazes."
 She added, "Let's start simple and build up from there."

 # Scenario highlighted
 Sarah, the team lead, approached Mark with a file in hand.
 "Mark, we've got this eye-tracking data," she said, placing the file on his desk.
 "It's a bit of a mess, but we need to figure out [1 how long users are looking at different parts of our interface].
 [2 We're hoping to find patterns] – like, what's catching their attention?
 Can you clean this up and give us some basic stats?
 [3 We need to know the number of valid data points, the average gaze duration, and the variability of longer gazes]."
 She added, "Let's start simple and build up from there."